 Last, but not least, we made this text sign, “Hello Fall”, to complete the vignette.
 The twine is simply adhered with hot glue after I wrote the text on the board.
 Admittedly, you can’t get any easier than that, right?

 So…have you grabbed your buttons yet? hee hee.
 Miss E. and I are truly hoping you’ll give this a try.
-We’d love to hear from you too!
+Also, we’d love to hear from you too!

 If you’d like to own this set, Miss E. is offering them up in my shop.
 (SOLD)